HackBulgaria/Programming101/week0/simple_problems.md

 To get a medal, you need to get maximum score from the judges.

 All judges give you a score - a floating point number between 0 and 100.
-When all scores from all judges are given, the final score is calculated by the following algorithm:
+When all scores are given, the final score is calculated by the following algorithm:

-> Remove the largest and smallest score.
+> Remove the largest and the smallest score.
 From the rest, take the average.

 Implement a function, called ```slope_style_score(scores)``` where ```scores``` is a list of floating point numbers.